On the convergence of the drainage network with branching: Convergence of the finite-dimensional distributions

-\begin{proof} As we show below, these convergences are a consequence of Donsker's Theorem.
-Indeed we can write the sequence of increments of $(L_t^{(n)})_{t \geq 0}$ as a sum of two sequences, one with mean zero that converges to a Brownian motion under diffusive scaling by a direct application of Donsker's Theorem and other that converges in probability to the drift function $t \mapsto -b_p t$ under diffusive scaling by the Law of Large Number.
-An analogous proof holds for $(R_t^{(n)})_{t \geq 0}$ for the drift function $t \mapsto b_p t$, and hence the proof will be done only for $(L_t^{(n)})_{t \geq 0}$.
+\begin{proof} The convergences are a consequence of Donsker's Theorem.
+Indeed we will write the increments of $L^{(n)}$ as a sum of two sequences: One with mean zero converges to a Brownian motion under diffusive scaling by a direct application of Donsker's Theorem.
+The other one converges in probability to the drift function $t \mapsto -b_p t$ under diffusive scaling by the Law of Large Number.
+An analogous proof holds for $R^{(n)}$ for the drift function $t \mapsto b_p t$, hence we will only present the proof for $L^{(n)}$.